In this tutorial, you’ll learn how to:

 - To look for available data, click Observability.
 There should be no data yet.
 Next, you’ll ingest logs.

-Step 2: Ingest logs by using the native integrationedit
+Step 2: Ingest logs by using the Azure Native ISV Serviceedit

-To ingest Azure subscription and resource logs into Elastic, you use the Microsoft Azure native integration.
+To ingest Azure subscription and resource logs into Elastic, you use the Azure Native ISV Service.

 - In the Azure portal, go to your Elasticsearch resource page and click Ingest logs and metrics from Azure Services.